All Episodes

 And it wasn't until an hour and a half later, I realized people didn't know what I was saying.

-They thought I was talking about uh uh uh uh uh gas.
+They thought I was talking about gas.

 And I wasn't.

-I was not I was not saying the word with a T, saying it with a D. And it's it's it's a French word and it means to apply makeup.
+I was not saying the word with a T, saying it with a D.

-Well from the United Kingdom, a woman was caught on police video farting while driving at 32 miles per hour and has been fined 200 pounds.
+Well, from the United Kingdom, a woman was caught on police video farting while driving at 32 miles per hour and has been fined 200 pounds.

-Donna Maddock 22 from Mold in North Wales was pictured with both hands off the steering wheel farting with eye makeup.
+Donna Maddock, 22 from Mold in North Wales, was pictured with both hands off the steering wheel farting with eye makeup.

 She was also given six points on her license.